jonvaudio/simd_granodi/README.md

 ### Why 64-bit only?
 Why only SSE2?

 This library was written so that the author could easily write cross-platform Audio DSP code that runs on all x86_64 machines, and newer AArch64 machines (ie the latest hardware from Apple).
 It targets 128-bit SIMD types (32x4 or 64x2).
-However, the generic implementation should be able to target any hardware.
+However, the emulated implementation should run on any hardware.

 The x86\_64 implementation limits itself to SSE2, as many otherwise-capable modern low-end CPUs do not support AVX, SSE2 is guaranteed to be implemented on all x86_64 machines, and later SSE instructions (eg SSE 4.2) only provide a marginal speed improvement to the functionality of this library.
 Also, NEON only supports 128-bit vectors.
 However, it would be very easy to add AVX support in future, and simply wrap 2 or 4 128-bit registers on NEON.

-### Generic "fallback" implementation
+### Emulated "fallback" implementation

-If the header cannot detect that you are on x64 or AArch64 using one of Clang, GCC, or MSVC++, it will revert to using a "generic" implementation which uses standard C/C++ scalar operations.
-This means that there is no risk of writing SIMD code, and then suddenly discovering you need to compile for a target that has no SIMD hardware.
+If the header cannot detect that you are on x64 or AArch64 using one of Clang, GCC, or MSVC++, it will revert to using a "generic" implementation which emulates SIMD using standard C/C++ built-in scalar types and standard library functions.
+This guarantees that you can compile for any target, even if it does not perform as well.

 ### Slow / non-vector functions

-Some platforms do not have intrinsic functions for some SIMD operations, and so they are implemented generically and may be slower.
+Some platforms do not have intrinsic functions for some SIMD operations, and so they are emulated using standard library functions and may be slower.
 A list of these functions/macros, per-platform, is contained in a comment at the start of the `simd_granodi.h` file.
 If you are using the C++ classes, you may wish to search for those names in the file to see which methods they correspond to.

 ## C++ documentation

 ### Namespaces

 All of the C++ code is inside the namespace `simd_granodi`.
 All of the code examples below assume you are `using namespace simd_granodi;`, but you may choose to do something like `namespace sg = simd_granodi;`.